Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Perturbation Theory for Arbitrary Coupling Strength in NGAS: Motivation and Scope

-We have discussed the key features of the standard formulation of perturbation theory(SFPT) in Chapter-I while surveying different approximation methods and noted its merits and the limitations.
-In this Chapter, we propose an improved perturbation theory, herein after designated as \textbf{``Mean Field Perturbation Theory"(MFPT)} which is based on NGAS and aimed at overcoming the limitations of SFPT.
-The rationale for this nomenclature will be provided in the sections to follow.
-Some clues of how to achieve this objective have been provided at the end of \textbf{Chapter-2} and these will be further developed in this Chapter.
+In \textbf{Section-I}, we have examined the principal characteristics of the standard formulation of perturbation theory (SFPT) while reviewing various approximation methods, noting both its advantages and limitations.
+In this section, we introduce an enhanced perturbation theory, hereafter referred to as \textbf{"Mean Field Perturbation Theory" (MFPT)}, which is based on NGAS and aims to address the shortcomings of SFPT.
+(The terminology will be elucidated in subsequent sections.)
+Preliminary insights into achieving this objective were provided at the conclusion of \textbf{Section-VIII}, and these will be further developed in this \textbf{Section}.

-In particular, we will explore how to include the nonlinearity and the analytic properties of the system-Hamiltonian and other ``non-perturbative" effects , which are not accessible to SFPT, into MFPT in a systematic order-by-order fashion.
+Specifically, we will investigate how MFPT can maintain the nonlinearity and analytic properties of the system Hamiltonian, as well as other "non-perturbative" effects, which are not attainable in SFPT.
+However, certain features, tools, and techniques employed in SFPT may also be necessary for MFPT.
+In the following \textbf{Section}, we will consider those specific 'tools' and 'techniques' that may be pertinent for this purpose.

-In the following subsection we again discuss those particular features of SFPT which are considered relevant in the achievement of our objective.